projectpai/paicoin/README.md

 blockchain are PAIs - intelligent 3D avatars that look, talk and behave just like their human counterparts, made from the digital profiles of the user's online behavior.

-PAIcoin is a digital currency that enables instant payments to anyone, anywhere in the world.
+PAI Coin is a digital currency that enables instant payments to anyone, anywhere in the world.
-PAIcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+PAI Coin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-PAIcoin Core is the name of the open-source software which enables the use of this currency.
+PAI Coin Core is the name of the open-source software which enables the use of this currency.

 Read the whitepapers [here](https://projectpai.com/pai-whitepaper/).

 License
 -------

-PAIcoin Core is released under the terms of the MIT license.
+PAI Coin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process